Best Things to See and Do in Bendigo Victoria

 Walk Around the CBD and Shopping Precinct

 Bendigo was one of the central points of the gold rush back in the 1850s and a stroll around the CBD will showcase many heritage buildings.
-Walk along Pall Mall and discover many of the lattice covered awning shop fronts.
+Walk along Pall Mall and discover many of the lattice-covered awning shop fronts.
 They provide a lot of character to Bendigo.
-A couple of streets back is on the other side from Rosalind Park is Bendigo’s shopping mall.
+A couple of streets back on the other side from Rosalind Park is Bendigo’s shopping mall.
 Once a street, it was changed to a mall in the 1980s.
-Lots of great shops from local boutiques to Australian chain shops – plenty of shopping here.
-And cafes too, to get your fix of caffeine or a local pastry to keep the energy up.
+Lots of great shops, from local boutiques to Australian chain shops – plenty of shopping here.
+And cafes too, to get your fix of caffeine, or a local pastry to keep the energy up.

 Bendigo Pottery